 Despite the popular characters of Nurse Ratched, Nurse Jackie and others who taint the profession in various ways, the general public still holds us in overall high esteem, and declaring your "nurseness" has many benefits (but apparently no regular discounts at the movies, the airline ticket counter, or other places where it counts).

 Let's Ditch the Collar, Shall We?

 Blue collar, white collar, pink collar, green collar, ring around the collar--what does it all mean, anyway?
 Is it even relevant anymore?
-These artificial designations are a way for those in positions of power to categorize us for their own patriarchal ends, and we don't have to accept their categories any more than we need to accept their erroneous and misguided beliefs in their own significance.
+These artificial designations are a way for those in positions of power to categorize us for their own ends; we don't have to accept their categories any more than we need to accept their erroneous and misguided beliefs in their own significance.

 Nurses have power.
 Nurses are powerful.
-Nurses wield power in their knowledge, compassion, skill, insight, and the depth and breadth of that knowledge.
+Nurses wield knowledge, compassion, skill, insight, and the depth and breadth of their knowledge.

 Seize the Day